 By the spring of 2017, the two would squash their differences yet again and collaborate on the track "Glow" off of Drake's More Life.

-Chapter Nine: Kanye West gets dragged into Drake vs Pusha-T beef
+Chapter Nine: Kanye Gets Dragged Into Drake vs Pusha-T Beef

-Even though summer ’18 was a huge moment for hip-hop, seeing releases from top acts like A$AP Rocky, Eminem, Pusha-T, Nas, Kid Cudi, the season definitely had its fair share of drama.
-Of course, Drake and Ye were at the helm of it.
-Having achieved icons status in our culture, both rappers have always dealt with controversy when in album mode, especially Kanye with his Twitter fingers and Drake with his beef with other rappers.
-This time around, his beef was with Pusha-T.
+Summer 2018 was a huge moment for hip-hop with releases from top acts like A$AP Rocky, Eminem, Nas, and Kid Cudi; the season also had its fair share of drama.
+And, of course, Drake and Ye were at the helm of it.

-Drake raps, “I could never have a Virgil in my circle/And hold him back 'cause he makes me nervous/I wanna see my brothers flourish to there higher purpose/You n****s leeches and serpents/I think it's good that now the teachers are learnin'."
+"I could never have a Virgil in my circle/And hold him back 'cause he makes me nervous," rapped Drake.
+"I wanna see my brothers flourish to there higher purpose/You n*ggas leeches and serpents/I think it's good that now the teachers are learnin'."

-However, in a Rolling Stone story a month prior, Malik Yusef reveals that Kanye heard Drizzy’s son-reveal track “March 14” before Pusha dropped his diss.
+However, Malik Yusef revealed that Kanye heard Drizzy's "March 14" track, wherein the Six God first publicly acknowledged his son, a month befre Pusha dropped his diss.

-"I was not there, but I do know that story: [Drake] played early versions of those songs and so on and so forth,” Yusef says.
-“You gotta be careful how you move, I think.
-Not I think, I know: You gotta be careful how you move, what you say to people, what gets out, and the whole nine [yards]."
+"I was not there, but I do know that story," Yusef said.
+"You gotta be careful how you move, what you say to people, what gets out, and the whole nine [yards]."

-Also in West’s interview with WGCI, he opens up about his current relationship with Drake stating, “People be around your family and be in your house and this and that then, they get mad about a beat and send purple demon emojis,” West said.
+"People be around your family and be in your house and this and that then, they get mad about a beat and send purple demon emojis," Yeezy said.
 "I don't play like that, I don't play in that place...
 It's like, look, it ain't no beef."

-Drake responds later that day on Instagram with his infamous "THE BOY" photo.
+Drake responded later that day on Instagram with his infamous "THE BOY" photo.

 Chapter Thirteen: Kanye's call out